githubtraining/write-javascript-actions/responses/14_create-metadata.md

         description: "Every issue needs a title, it's nice to supply one, even though you could do this dynamically within your code"
         default: "a joke for you"
         required: true
+      repo-token:
+        description: "Token with permissions to do repo things"

     runs:
       using: "node12"